-Restricted scope of judicial review for government procurement decisions restored by Court of Appeal
+Restricted scope of judicial review for government procurement decisions restored by Court of Appeal (published on 25 April 2017)

 The Court of Appeal recently reversed, on appeal, a High Court judgment setting aside the Ministry of Health's decision to award problem gambling services contracts to parties other than the applicant, the Problem Gambling Foundation (PGF), a major incumbent provider.(1)